hrosicka/WordDetective/README.md

 - 🎮 **Word Guessing Game**: Solve word puzzles based on unique hints.
 - 📝 **Add New Words**: Expand the database with custom words and descriptions.
 - 📋 **Preview Data**: View and manage the word database effortlessly.
+- 🏆 **Leaderboard**: Track and compare your scores with other players.
 - 🌙 **Dark Mode Support**: Switch between light and dark themes for a comfortable experience.
 - 💡 **Interactive UI**: Fully responsive design for seamless usage across devices.